 - Ingrowing hair or fur

 Cat eyes can also be irritated by environmental elements.
-Dust, air freshener, or cigarette smoke could provoke a reaction.
-As before, wash your cat’s eye in such an instance.
-The irritation should pass quickly.
+Dust, air freshener, and cigarette smoke can provoke a reaction.
+As before, wash your cat’s eye, and the irritation should pass quickly.

 My Cat’s Eyes are Red Around the Edges

-If the trauma is mild, it will pass quickly.
-Your cat will otherwise act normally.
-It may just blink a little more.
-Within an hour or two, the redness will calm down.
+If the trauma is mild, it will correct itself relatively quickly.
+Your cat will otherwise act normally and blink a little more.
+Within 1-2 hours, the redness will start to calm down.

-If this is not the case, your cat is likely living with an eye infection or conjunctivitis.
-Redness is the first warning sign of these concerns.
-Treating the cat early will minimize pain and discomfort.
+If this is not the case, your cat likely has an eye infection or conjunctivitis.
+Redness of the eye is the first warning sign.

-Cats do blink, but infrequently.
+Cats do blink, but they do so infrequently.
 You may never notice your cat blinking.
 This, in itself, is not a cause for concern.
 You may notice your cat blinking one eye, though.
-This has two potential explanations:
+This could be because your cat is:

-- Your cat has a foreign object trapped in its eye
+- Dealing with a foreign object trapped in its eye

 Why Does My Cat Sleep with One Eye Open?

 This eyelid closes while your cat is sleeping.
-This helps you cat doze while remaining alert to potential danger.
+This helps your cat doze while remaining alert to potential danger.
 If your cat catches sight of movement, it can quickly react.
-This is an instinctive safety measure in cats.

-It is also possible that your cat is not sleeping, but merely resting.
-Experimental Neurology explains that the eyelids of a sleeping cat will twitch.
-This suggests that the cat has entered REM sleep.
+Your cat may not be sleeping.
+Experimental Neurology explains that the eyelids of a sleeping cat will twitch, implying that it has entered REM sleep.

 Can I Prevent Eye Problems in Cats?

 It’s not always possible to prevent a cat from developing eye problems.
-Sometimes these concerns are genetic.
-Cats can also develop issues associated with age and lifestyle.
+Sometimes these concerns are genetic, or they develop issues associated with age and lifestyle.

 Keeping a cat indoors may reduce exposure to eye hazards.
-Your cat will not encounter other pets and thus avoid conflict.
-A lack of fighting reduces the risk of infection or eye trauma.
+Your cat will not encounter other pets and will avoid conflict.
+A lack of fighting clearly reduces the risk of infection or eye trauma.